Exploitation, loneliness in sex tourism film at Cannes

 The Austrian director chose as his subject white European women in their 50s who go on holiday in Kenya where they meet so-called "Beach Boys," young men who become their lovers.

-The women, past their physical prime and disappointed by past relationships at home, seek sexual fulfilment and a sense of feeling loved.
+The women, past their physical prime and disappointed by past relationships at home, seek sexual fulfillment and a sense of feeling loved.

 The men, who have few job prospects other than selling trinkets on the beach, expect money or gifts in exchange, if not the promise of a better life in Europe.